Rikimaru Chikada: Career

-1997–2011: Career beginnings
+1997–2015: Career beginnings

 Rikimaru started learning dance at age 4.
 At age 9, he and his mother appeared and danced in the Japanese variety show named "Gakkō e Ikō".
 In 2007, Rikimaru and his sister Yumeri formed the dance group named Respect.
 From 2007 to 2008, Respect participated in many dance competitions in Japan and won awards such as 4th Dance Olympics Champion, MOVE MIX BEST G Class Champion, 9th COMBOX Champion, National Super Kids Dance Contest Kyushu Tournament Champion, 2nd K-palette cup Runner-up, Dance Attack Tokyo Tournament Runner-up, Shikoku Tournament Special prize, Kobe Rokko Island 1st Dance Championship Special prize, etc...

 In addition, Rikimaru also won some individual awards including KIDS MIX 2007 Best Dancer Award and ALL KANKUU Dance Contest Excellent Performance Award 2007.

-2012–2020: International exchanges and WARPs UP

 From 2012 to 2015, Rikimaru went to Los Angeles (USA) to learn choreography, choreographing skills and interact with many dancers.
-During his time in LA, he joined ImmaBEAST, an America's champion teen dance group, one of the top hip-hop dance groups in the USA.
+During his time in LA, he auditioned and joined ImmaBEAST, an America's champion teen dance group, one of the top hip-hop dance groups in the USA.

+2015–2020: Debut as a choreographer and WARPs UP

 He began choreographing at 19, working on the team of renowned choreographer Rino Nakasone before earning his first credit on a project with BoA's "Look Book".
 He has choreographed for many artists such as BoA, SHINee, Taemin, Red Velvet, NCT127, etc.

 In 2016, Rikimaru was invited to be a judge of the Dance Vision contest in China.
 In 2018, Rikimaru and his sister Yumeri led the team and won Dance Vision Vol. 6.
 In the same year, his choreography won the runner-up award of the World Of Dance Junior (Osaka Station).
-From 2016 to 2018, Rikimaru was a dance choreographer and special guest coach at dance studio “1M Studio Dance” in Korea.
+From 2016 to 2018, Rikimaru was a dance choreographer and special guest coach at dance studio "1M Studio Dance" in South Korea.

 In 2019, he made his debut as the leader of Japanese-Chinese boy group WARPs Up, under the Avex Trax record label.
 He also choreographed the group's dances.